deng-rui/Command-Extension/README.md

 ## Premise

+Warning: The current project is under pressure.
+Database data will not be migrated.
+Please use it with caution :)

 This project is open.
 If you have any questions, please email me or submit a question
 This project is a centralized project.
 If you need some modules, please wait for the segmentation after the finished product is completed, or you can complete it yourself
 By default, Google translator should not set the source time to 0, otherwise Google will blackmail your IP in 12h
-Production environment is required.
-Please download the published file

 ## Required configuration

 | configure     | CPU             | RAM   | System        | Hard disk | Java      |
 |:---           |:---             |:---   |:---           |:---       |:---       |
 | Current use   | BCM2711         | 4G    | ubuntu 19.10  | 500G HHD  | Java 11   |
 | Recommended   | Intel I3-6100+  | 4G    | ubuntu 16.04+ | 500G HHD  | Java 8+   |

 ## build configuration

 | configure     | CPU             | RAM   | System        | Hard disk | Java      | Gradle    |
 |:---           |:---             |:---   |:---           |:---       |:---       |:---       |
 | Current use   | BCM2711         | 4G    | ubuntu 19.10  | 500G HHD  | Java 11   | 6.2.2     |

 ## Server commands

 | Command               | Parameter                                          | Description                                           |
 |:---                   |:---                                                |:---                                                   |
 | reloadmaps(replace)   |                                                    | Reload the map (easy to re-read the mode)             |

 ## Game command

 | Command       | Parameter                                          | Description                                           |
 |:---           |:---                                                |:---                                                   |